rosenloecher-it/sds011-mqtt/README.md

 ... is a Linux Python script/service to control the fine dust sensor SDS011 via MQTT.

 **Discontinued:** The code worked fine.
-But 3 sensors broke down after 2 to 5 weeks.
+But 3 sensors broke down after 2 to 5 weeks (outside under roof).
 There seems to be problems with humidity.
-In the end the sensor report all time the same measurements, which cannnot be true.
+In the end the sensor reported all time the same measurements, which cannnot be true.

 ## Motivation